 I came across a very good script some years ago, that will help you make that appointment.
-This is not my script, although I have changed it a little to make it work here in South Africa.
-This script has been around for years but it is still very effective.

-At the start of the telephone call you should use the prospects name, and then continue to use it through out the conversation.
+At the start of the telephone call you should use the prospects name, and then continue to use it throughout the conversation.
 People like the sound of their own name and it gives them confidence that the call is directed at them.

 Just be a bit careful with names.
-Yesterday I met with a young lady who had requested an appointment with me.
+Recently I met with a young lady online who had requested an appointment with me.
 She was full of herself, and not at all interested in anything I had to say.
 I had allocated her thirty minutes so I sat back to listen.
-During the conversation she called me Roger three times.
+During the conversation, she called me Roger three times.
 She had obviously heard somewhere that putting the first name in the conversation makes the customer feel at ease, however, Roger isn’t very appropriate my name is Richard.
 Not surprisingly she did not endear herself to me.

 Having then introduced yourself you will need to get the attention of the prospect in some way.
 A referral is good here.